dhelms1/HugoPortfolio/content/post/2021-06-01-researchgoals/index.md

 > A weekly data project aimed at the R ecosystem.
 As this project was borne out of the `R4DS Online Learning Community` and the `R for Data Science textbook`, an emphasis was placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.

 No modeling, no data processing, no evaluation.
 Just pure Data Exploration.
 Given that one of the main purpose's of my research project is EDA, this is the perfect opportunity for me to become familiar with R's libraries for graphing and data transformation.
 I've already completed one project, discussing [TV's Golden Age](https://derekhelms.netlify.app/post/tvgoldenage/) and whether or not it was real, and I've already learned a ton from it.
-Usinging `dpylr` for filtering and feature engineering almost made me love it more than Python's version of it.
+Using **dpylr** for filtering and feature engineering almost made me love it more than Python's version of it.

 My goal is to set aside around an hour per day for Wed/Thrs/Fri in order to work on one of these projects.
 I'm aiming to completed one every two weeks (so around 4-5 hours working on the actual project an around 1-2 hours creating/posting on this website).
 Obviously this is just extra work outside of the main project, so some weeks I may not work on TidyTuesday at all if I have too much research work to complete.
 But I see this as a great opportunity for me to expose myself to the area of EDA which I am not too familiar with.